SimoneDiLeo/SimoneDiLeo.github.io/_pages/publications.md

 In this section I enter which possible new ideas and projects I would like to develop.
 If you would ever like to collaborate on these topics/projects please write to me!

+- Frontier analysis of the Electricity and Natural gas retail market in Italy
 - Frontier analysis in the Waste sector
 - Frontier analysis in the Water sector
-- Frontier analysis of the Electricity distribution in Italy
-- Frontier analysis in Sport *For example football
-- Frontier analysis in E-Sport
-- Analysis of the Videogame market *Classic videogame or Game as Service?

 _________________